 At intersections and slip lanes, priority crossings (wombat crossings, zebra crossings or priority path crossings) will reinforce some (or all) of the existing priority afforded to pedestrians and cyclists under the road rules (e.g. vehicles turning to enter a road), however they may encourage pedestrians to be less cautious when crossing the road.
-Therefore it is important that they are used where sight distance requirements of Austroads Guides to Road Design are met (Approach Sight Distance and Crossing Sight Distance - see Austroads Guide to Road Design Part 4 Section 8; and Safe Intersection Sight Distance, particularly for cyclist crossing facilities - see Austroads Guide to Road Design Part 4A Section 3), and that they are used at locations of significant levels of pedestrian/off-road cyclist activity so that drivers can reasonably expect to encounter pedestrians at these crossings.
+Therefore it is important that they are used where sight distance requirements of Austroads Guides to Road Design Part 4 Section 8; and Safe Intersection Sight Distance, particularly for cyclist crossing facilities - see Austroads Guide to Road Design Part 4 Section 8; and Safe Intersection Sight Distance, particularly for cyclist crossing facilities - see Austroads Guide to Road Design Part 4A Section 3), and that they are used at locations of significant levels of pedestrians at these crossings.
 As approach speeds for cyclists or micromobility users using the crossing may be higher than pedestrians (see Austroads Guide to Road Design Part 6A Section 5.2), these must be taken into account when checking sight distance at the crossing.